PopulateTools/afct-microsite/_posts/2021-09-03-the-business-case-is-won-how-the-benefits-of-mandatory-sustainability-reporting-by-business-really-do-outweigh-the-costs-–-part-one.md

 For individual businesses, the balance of the equation has changed.

-**Sources:**

-1. Impact of the legal requirement for reporting on CSR in the Danish Financial Statements Act, Danish Commerce and Companies Agency, 2010.
-2. Is Sustainability Reporting a Business Strategy for Firm’s Growth?
-Empirical Study on the Romanian Capital Market, Mihai Carp, Leontina Păvăloaia, Mihai-Bogdan Afrăsinei and Iuliana Eugenia Georgescu, Sustainability Journal, January 2019.
-3. German companies back Brussels climate mitigation policy, Bundesverband deutscher Banken (Association of German Banks) and the Official Monetary and Financial Institutions Forum (OMFIF), June 17 2021

 <a href="https://en.frankbold.org/" style="
 max-width: 200px;
 display: block;
 margin-left: -29px;
 margin-bottom: -29px;">{% asset 'logos/logo-frankbold.png' %}</a>

 *By Richard Howitt,* *Strategic advisor on corporate sustainability, Senior Advisor at Frank Bold, formerly MEP and CEO of the IIRC.
-The article is a part of the series of monthly briefings on sustainability reporting in 2021.
-The second part of this article can be found here.
-It demonstrates a ‘wave’ of evidence which complements and reinforces the European findings.* [](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34)
+The article is a part of the series of monthly briefings on sustainability reporting in 2021.*

+*The next article will be the second part of this piece on the business benefits of sustainability reporting.
+It demonstrates a wave of evidence from variety of studies that complements and reinforces the European findings.* [](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34)

 *The previous articles covered various topics such as [reporting on governance (G of ESG)](https://www.allianceforcorporatetransparency.org/news/what-needs-to-be-reported-on-governance-of-esg.html), [climate transition plans](https://www.allianceforcorporatetransparency.org/news/climate-transition-plans-how-eu-standards-can-help-companies-to-focus-on-the-right-data.html), [SMEs´ reporting](https://www.allianceforcorporatetransparency.org/news/smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.html) or [sustainability due diligence](https://www.allianceforcorporatetransparency.org/news/sustainability-due-diligence-what-it-means-for-companies-and-how-eu-sustainability-standards-can-help.html).
-All the articles can be found [here](https://www.allianceforcorporatetransparency.org/news/categories/#monthly-articles).
-[Sign-up](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34) to our newsletter to stay up to date.*
+All the articles can be found [here](https://www.allianceforcorporatetransparency.org/news/categories/#monthly-articles). [](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34)*

+*[Sign-up](https://purposeofcorporation.us10.list-manage.com/subscribe?u=66bafd0ef0d33f5bf8fbe1e87&id=113ab4bd34) to our newsletter to stay up to date.*

 *Views included in this article do not necessarily represent the opinion of other members of the Alliance.*